'If You Meet the Buddha on the Road, Kill Him'

 Shakyamuni Siddhartha Gautama the Buddha was a catalyst for the global dissemination of the Vedantic concept of non-duality or 'oneness of opposites', which predated him by at least three thousand years.
 The core Mahayana teachings of the Prajna Paramita, are basically a distillation of the Vedanta, beautifully summed up in the opening prayer of the Isha Upanishad : Om.
 That is the absolute, this is the absolute; from the absolute, the absolute becomes manifest; when the absolute is added to or taken away from the absolute, the absolute remains.Om.
 Peace!
 Peace!
 Peace!

 Interestingly, Einstein was the first to recognize the truth of Advaita with his famous equation: E= MC2.
-His understanding of the innate unity of all creation is beautifully articulated in the following quote, "A human being is a part of the Whole, called by us the 'Universe', a part limited in time and space.
+His understanding of the innate unity of all creation is beautifully articulated in his quote, "A human being is a part of the Whole, called by us the 'Universe', a part limited in time and space.
 He experiences himself, his thoughts and feelings, as something separate from the rest - a kind of optical delusion of his consciousness.
 This delusion is a kind of prison for us, restricting us to our personal desires and to affection for a few persons nearest to us.
 Our task must be to free ourselves from this prison by widening our circle of compassion to embrace all living creatures and the whole of Nature in it's beauty."

 A PERSONAL JOURNEY